nuclearfurnace/folsom/README.md

+__(preservation fork since I have no idea what BMC may or may not do to the source repo now that Boundary has been acquired)__

 ### folsom

 Folsom is an Erlang based metrics system inspired by Coda Hale's metrics (https://github.com/dropwizard/metrics).
 The metrics API's purpose is to collect realtime metrics from your Erlang applications and publish them via Erlang APIs and output plugins. folsom is *not* a persistent store.
 There are 6 types of metrics: counters, gauges, histograms (and timers), histories, meter_readers and meters.
 Metrics can be created, read and updated via the `folsom_metrics` module.